-One of the first things that people will look for on your website are the times and days they can visit the zoo.
-You can place this information in a sidebar on the Home page, or create a page specifically for it.
+One of the first things that people will look for on your website is the times and days they can visit the zoo.
+You can place this information in a sidebar on the Home page or create a page specifically for it.
 Include weekday, weekend, and holiday hours (if any).
 If you have different hours for different seasons, be sure to mention that.
 You don’t want visitors showing up to find the park closed.
 They may not be willing to return after that.

 Along with the hours you are open for business, you should also list out the admission prices.
 If rates differ for children, adults, seniors, and students, be sure to explain that.
 If you offer discounts for military families or for large groups, include that information as well.
 You can also post information about special admission rates, discount days, and annual passes on the Admission Information page.

 Most zoos have hundreds of animals, so no one expects you to include every single one on your website.
 But you do want to give visitors an idea of what they will see at the park.
 Divide the animals up by geographical location, species, or location in the zoo.
 Then feature pictures and information about some of the most popular animals from those areas.

 It’s also a good idea to include some of your unique and special animals on this page; if you have some that are critically endangered in the wild and are part of conservation breeding programs, post about them.
 Suppose you have animals that no other zoo in the world has; include them as well.
 You want visitors to this page to get excited about coming to see all of the familiar and not-so-familiar animals you have.

 Holding special events throughout the year is a great way to get visitors to your zoo.
 People who need a specific reason to visit the park will be more likely to do so if they know you are holding an animal birthday party or celebrating a zoo anniversary, or having discounted admission days.
 Create a page on your site that includes the upcoming special events as well as the regular activities.